Introduction

 - Salad mixes

 In summer, succession sowing is not just about getting more food.
-It is also a way of spreading risk.
+It also spreads the risk.
 If one batch struggles during a hot, dry week, the next sowing may catch better conditions.

 Sow Smaller Batches More Often